 Amanda at Happily Ever Asheville – Amanda is a wedding officiant and marriage coach based in Asheville, NC!
 If you’re looking for an officiant with a calming presence for an intentional and grounded ceremony, she’s the girl for you!

-If you would like a family member or friend to officiate your wedding, you can do that!
-If they are not already ordained, they can do so online.
+If you would like a family member or friend to officiate your wedding, you can do that if they are ordained.
 I personally love this option, it is such a special way to include someone you love in your wedding day.

 Unfortunately, North Carolina does not allow you to self-solemnize like some other states do.
 If you want to elope just the two of you, you can take care of the legal stuff at the courthouse another day.
 In my opinion, it doesn’t make your day any less special.
 The day that you say your personal vows is the day you’re going to celebrate again every year.
 A piece of paper doesn’t have to change that!!